 Ahvak, I’m told, means “Dust” in Hebrew.
 Pertinent, since most of these band members are Israeli with the exception of Dave Kerman, who I believe was visiting Israel during this time.
 Fortunately for all of them, they teamed up with Israeli sound/production icon Udi Koomran (who, you’ll notice, is granted full “band member” status on this album for his contributions) to create what will surely be recognized by those who decide such things as one of the all-time masterworks of the RIO/Avant-Garde genre of prog.
 If I’ve never before quipped in the GEPR that RIO is simply Avant-Garde with drums, then I’ll do so here.
 It would be hard to argue that this is really modern classical music played on rock instrumentation, and of course with drums.
 It has a lot in common with bands like Thinking Plague, Yugen or 5UU’s (and I don’t just mean Dave Kerman), but without vocals.
 That just makes it even more difficult to carry off without the human element of voices.

 Ahvak‘s sole release is an absolute masterpiece, and if you’re a fan of RIO at all, it’s a must-have in your collection.
 If you’re like me, it may take a few listens before it registers with you, but if you have the right ear for this style, it’s a thrill ride.
 Superb. — Fred Trafton

-for a fan (and reviewer’s) web site
+for an excellent fan web site review

 to order Ahvak